meghanakotagiri/Visual-Question-Answering-In-Medical-Domain/README.md

 Please refer to the image below for Baseline Model Architecture:
 ![alt text](https://github.com/meghanakotagiri/Visual-Question-Answering-In-Medical-Domain/blob/master/AMP%20ASS%202.jpg)

-For more details related to implementation and results of the project, please refer to file "AMP REPORT.pdf"
+For more details related to implementation and results of the project, please refer to file [AMP REPORT.pdf](https://github.com/meghanakotagiri/Visual-Question-Answering-In-Medical-Domain/blob/master/AMP%20REPORT.pdf)